morrownr/88x2bu-20210702/README.md

 ## Recommendations regarding USB

 - Moving your USB WiFi adapter to a different USB port has been known to fix a variety of problems.
-Problems include WiFi going on and off as well as connections coming and going.

 - If connecting your USB WiFi adapter to a desktop computer, use the USB ports on the rear of the computer.
 Why?
-The ports on the rear are directly connected to the motherboard which will reduce problems with interference and disconnection that can happen with front ports that use cables.
+The ports on the rear are directly connected to the motherboard which will reduce problems with interference and disconnection.

-- If your USB WiFi adapter is USB 3 capable then plug it into a USB 3 port.
+- If your USB WiFi adapter is USB 3 capable and you want it to operate in USB3 mode, plug it into a USB 3 port.

 - Avoid USB 3.1 Gen 2 ports if possible as almost all currently available adapters have been tested with USB 3.1 Gen 1 (aka USB 3) and not with USB 3.1 Gen 2.

 - If you use an extension cable and your adapter is USB 3 capable, the cable needs to be USB 3 capable (if not, you will at best be limited to USB 2 speeds).

 - Some USB WiFi adapters require considerable electrical current and push the capabilities of the power available via USB port.
-One example is devices that use the Realtek 8814au chipset.
+One example is adapters that use the Realtek 8814au chipset.
 Using a powered multiport USB extension can be a good idea in cases like this.

 ## How to disable onboard WiFi on Raspberry Pi 3B, 3B+, 3A+, 4B and Zero W